ssentinull/hugo-portfolio/content/blogs/create-a-portfolio-using-go-hugo-part-1.md

 In less than an hour you've created yourself a beautiful, customizable portfolio website using Hugo.
 Now it's up to you to get creative with it by tweaking the themes and adding your own contents to it.

 I hope this could be beneficial to you.
-Thank you for taking your time to read this article. :pray:
+Thank you for taking the time to read this article. :pray:

 -- ssentinull